alan-turing-institute/tric-dt/Seminars/README.md

 - 2 x 15 minute talks (from different themes)
 - 15 min open discussion space, to explore the presentation topics

+We collect definitions and helpful explanations for domain-specific terms in our [TRIC-DT Glossary](https://hackmd.io/npUXO9llSDqagVM3SntR_w)

 Seminars will be hosted by [Sophie Arana](https://www.turing.ac.uk/people/dr-sophie-arana) & , please email us with any questions!

 # Take Part!